Warning! This page contains graphic descriptions and death scene photos.

 No footprints were reported as found going into or out of the water at the scene of Yarmolenko’s death.
 In the reenactment, it was possible to step down into the river upon entry with dry clothing and shoes but then necessary to crawl out due to the angle of the riverbank, leaving no footprints at the river’s edge after submersion.

 The scrape on Yarmolenko’s index finger could have occurred as she cut ribbon with her car keys, but the scrape may have also come from the car crash, tree limbs or other groundcover at the scene.
 Multiple light scratches covered both forearms of the actress following the reenactment, a result of brushing against vegetation while in the water and on the ground.

 The ribbon was slick and difficult to tie tightly, making it the weakest of the three ligatures in the reenactment.
 In the reenactment, the hoodie drawstring created extreme discomfort, with enough pressure to cause a gag reflex, a panic reflex and pressure building up in the head with intense pressure behind the eyes.
 In the reenactment, the bungee cord exerted less pressure than the hoodie drawstring.
 However, the bungee cord added enough extra pressure to cause the actress to be unable to talk and to momentarily lose vision with the eyes blacking out.
 The bungee cord was immediately released when the loss of vision began.
 The actress’s neck was sore for two days following the reenactment.
 In other words, this reenactment could have been dangerous, and care was taken to release the ligatures as soon as possible and have assistants standing nearby for safety.

 Notice in original case photos the angles at which the bungee cord hooks are found.
 A right-handed person will naturally use the right hand to operate the hooking motion and the left hand to hold the other hook flat against the neck.
+Yarmolenko was right-handed.